 In 2020, it is important to evaluate where the kinks are along your customer journey.
 No business is perfect all the time, but that is what we should all be working towards.
 Is your inventory where your system says it is?
 Does your staff have the knowledge to service customers?
 Is your checkout experience expedient?
 Are you prepping for deliveries as quickly as possible?
 Can a customer move from browsing to shopping and back again across your channels?
 In 2020, the perception of streamlined customer experience will only get increasingly demanding as more businesses move towards that level of perfection.

 2. Drive Store Traffic

-The good news for store traffic is that 62% of customers want to interact with tactile attributes of a product before buying.
-For big tickets purchases, touch is a key sensory experience.
+The good news for store traffic is that 62% of customers want to interact with the tactile attributes of a product before buying.
+For big-ticket purchases, touch is a key sensory experience.
 Each product page should clearly tell the customer where they can find the item on display, backed by reliable inventory data to ensure accuracy.